mikaelrothig/mikaelrothig/README.md

 ###

 <p align="left">I'm Mikael Röthig, a software developer from Cape Town, South Africa.
-I bring clean code and visually appealing designs to life, ensuring a seamless and engaging user journey across all devices.
+I build user-friendly websites and applications with a focus on clean code and visually appealing designs.

 ###